damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 ![Improved settings navigation in GitLab 8.17](/images/8_17/settings_new.png){: .shadow}

-## Additional Details Included in Merge Request Workflow
+## Additional Pipeline Details Included in Merge Request Workflow

 We have made improvements to the look and feel of the Merge Request workflow, as well as included additional details on the CI/CD Pipeline status.
-You are now able to easily and quickly review the progress of the entire Pipeline, directly from the Merge Request page.
+You are now able to easily review the progress of the entire Pipeline, and take action directly from the Merge Request summary.
+For example, you could review a pipeline that needs attention, navigate to a failed job, and trigger a quick retry or manual action.

 ![Merge Request Pipeline Minigraph](/images/8_17/merge_request_minigraph.png){: .shadow}